THFC is a group of specialist, not-for-profit finance companies which lend exclusively to UK Registered Providers of social housing.

 The Board and committees meet at regular intervals to cover all on-going business and ad hoc meetings are convened as necessary.

 The Credit Committee is a committee of the Board.
-It comprises a minimum of four independent non-executive Directors appointed by the Board of THFC, together with the Chief Executive, Group Treasurer and the Credit and Risk Director.
-Scott Bottles is the current, appointed Chair of the Committee.
+It comprises a minimum of four independent non-executive Directors appointed by the Board of THFC, together with the Chief Executive, Credit & Risk Director and Funding & Marketing Director.
+Scott Bottles is the current appointed Chair of the Committee.

 The Credit Committee is primarily responsible for the assessment of individual credit propositions and reports periodically to the Board to administer a risk management process and evaluate individual credits.

-Members comprise Scott Bottles (Chair), Guy Thomas, George Blunden, Shirley Smith, Anthony King and David Montague as non-executive Directors and Piers Williamson, and David Stokes (Chief Executive, Group Treasurer and Credit and Risk Director, respectively, of THFC).
+Members comprise Scott Bottles (Chair), Guy Thomas, George Blunden, Shirley Smith, Anthony King and David Montague as non-executive Directors and Piers Williamson, David Stokes and Arun Poobalasingam (Chief Executive, Credit & Risk Director and Funding & Marketing Director, respectively, of THFC).

 The roles and responsibilities of the Credit Committee are set out in its terms of reference, which are available here (THFC) and here (AHF).
 A limited portion of these documents has been redacted due to commercial sensitivity.

 The Audit and Risk Committee reviews internal controls, financial reporting, annual financial statements, the performance and recommendations of external and internal auditors, the independence of the external auditors, the level of any non-audit services provided by them and compliance with laws and regulations.
 It considers financial and operational risks as a precursor to these matters being reviewed by the full Board at its scheduled meetings.